ssp21/ssp21-spec/ssp21.md

 2. The outstation receives the *Request Handshake Begin* message, and then validates that it trusts the public key via the certificate chain.

-    * The outstations initializes the *chaining key* value equal to the hash of the entire received message:
+    * The outstation initializes the *chaining key* value equal to the hash of the entire received message:
         * *set ck = HASH(message)*

-3. The outstation sends the *Reply Handshake Begin* message containing its own ephemeral public DH key and certificate chain.
+    * The outstation transmit a *Reply Handshake Begin* message containing its own ephemeral public DH key and certificate chain.

     * The outstation mixes the entire transmitted message into the *chaining key*.